Understanding Benchmark Fractions: A complete walkthrough

 Benchmark fractions are essential tools in developing a strong understanding of fractions.
+Think about it: this article will walk through the world of benchmark fractions, exploring their definition, practical applications, and significance in building a solid foundation in mathematics.
 They are familiar fractions that serve as points of reference when comparing, ordering, or estimating the value of other fractions.
-This article will delve into the world of benchmark fractions, exploring their definition, practical applications, and significance in building a robust foundation in mathematics.
 We will cover various strategies for using benchmark fractions and address common questions to ensure a comprehensive understanding of this crucial concept.

 What are Benchmark Fractions?